She can recall the scene in impeccable detail, as it still replays in her mind like an old classic film.

 A happy clear evening was the setting of this particular romp through their favorite garden, crisp air inspiring running feet just ahead and barely out of mother’s sight.
-Giggling, the girl raced around the bend at the friendly old apple tree and over the hill where a weathered wooden bench overlooked rolling meadows, lazily drifting away toward a gleaming horizon.
+Giggling, the girl raced around the bend at the friendly old apple tree and over the hill where a weathered wooden bench overlooked rolling meadows, lazily drifting away toward gleaming horizon.

 And there he was, sitting straight, shoulders squared, chin up, mouth drawn, sober and like a statue.